Move Options to read the book

 Creative Direction: Aaron Stump

-These people were instrumental in the production of this book: Sally Rumsey, Nguvet Vuong, Sarah Mills, Susan Price, Chris Wilkinson, Keith Aric Hall, Lucas Coelho, Greg Storey
+These people were instrumental in the writing of this book: Sally Rumsey, Nguvet Vuong, Sarah Mills, Susan Price, Chris Wilkinson, Keith Aric Hall, Lucas Coelho, Greg Storey

 Acknowledgements